GabrielVidal1/gabrielvidal1.github.io/src/content/blog/2019-02-04-What-do-games-need.md

 title: What do games need
 date: "2019-02-04"
 tags:
   - CSUMB
   - Game Design
 cover: https://www.perforce.com/sites/default/files/image/2020-08/image-blog-game-design-process.jpg
+description: What do games need?
+Text written for a Game design assignment where I had to answer this question.
 ---

 This text was written for a Game design assignment.